Documentation Index

 Related Information Groups (Communities)

 Information that is strongly related to each other is grouped together as a community.
 For example, a community about “semiconductor materials” might include material manufacturers, related patents, and application technologies.
 Each group is color-coded, so you can see at a glance “how much information exists in each field.”
-You can also use the community filter to display only specific groups.Search Functionality
+You can also use the community filter to display only specific groups.
+Community boundaries are displayed as ellipses.
+As information grows, the boundary expands, making it easier to visually grasp the outline of each group.Search Functionality

 When searching for information in the Knowledge Graph, two methods are combined.Keyword Search